Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matrix_vector_mul.rst

 Matrix-Vector Multiply
 ======================

-The DSPLib contains a Matrix-Vector Multiply/GEMV (General Matrix Vector Multiplication) solution.
-The GEMV has two input ports, one for each input operand.
+The DSPLib contains a Matrix-Vector Multiply/GEMV (General Matrix-Vector Multiplication) solution.
+GEMV has two input ports, one for each input operand.
 Only IO-buffer connections are supported.

 The input IO-buffer for the matrix is defined as Matrix A (inA) and is described by the ``TP_DIM_A`` and ``TP_DIM_B`` template parameters which specify the number of rows and columns in the matrix, respectively.